tmtsoftware/csw-prod-qa/README.md

 To build, run sbt stage.

-Note that the tests and applications here require that the csw location service cluster and config service are running and that the required environment variables are set.
+Note that the tests and applications here require that the csw location service cluster and config service are running, `csw-prod/target/universal/stage/bin` is in your shell path, and the required environment variables are set.
 For example:

 * Start the location service: